TedSpinks/gitlab-codeowners/README.md

 ## Design Considerations

 The GitLab GraphQL API includes a very nice [CODEOWNERS syntax validator](https://docs.gitlab.com/ee/api/graphql/reference/#repositoryvalidatecodeownerfile).
 I believe this is the same validator that runs when you edit a CODEWONERS file from the GitLab web UI.
 Rather than re-invent the wheel and write a complete parser, I decided to take advantage of this API function.
-So, with syntax taken care of, I was able to write a *much simpler* `splitCodeownersLine()` function, which just grabs the file patterns and owners from each line.
+And, with syntax taken care of, I was able to write a *much simpler* `splitCodeownersLine()` function, which just grabs the file patterns and owners from each line.

 To do the actual validations, I tried to use GitLab's newer GraphQL API as mush as possible.
 However, it wasn't apparent to me how to get a project's `shared_with_groups` field from the GraphQL queries, so I ended up using the REST `projects/` endpoint for that piece.